PKU-RL/PTGM/README.md

 - Download pre-trained models for MineCraft: run `bash downloads.sh` to download the MineCLIP model and the VPT-2x model.

-## Folders
-VPT: VPT official code.
-Model and policy for VPT.

-sb3_vpt: VPT-adapter model, policy and replay buffer in stable_baseline3

-steve1: agent modification and other functions for Steve-1

-tasks: MineDojo wrappers for RL

-downloads: download models and datasets

-hierarchical: a high-level controller outputs img-goal embeddings for Steve-1

-goal_prior: cluster codebook for high-level controller; train a goal prior

 ## Download and pre-process the dataset
 ```
 python steve1/data/generation/convert_from_contractor.py \